ndomah/MySQL-Bootcamp-Go-from-SQL-Beginner-to-Expert/1. Creating Databases & Tables/README.md

 # Creating Databases & Tables
 ## Databases
-- A database server can contain multiiple databases.
+- A database server can contain multiple databases.
 - Each database can contain multiple tables (in relational database).
 ### Showing Databases
 - To list available databases: `SHOW DATABASES;`